What Is A Teacher Bio

 Teacher’s Location

 Some course systems show where the teacher is from.
-So if you are from a highly desired location like NY, LA, Paris, Toronto, Sydney, you may want to highlight where you are from.
-Additionally, some specific skills are associated with locations like culinary design with Italy, or artisan crafts with a South American small town.
+So, if you are from a highly desired location like New York, Los Angeles, Paris, Toronto, or Sydney, you may want to highlight where you are from.
+Additionally, some specific skills are associated with locations like culinary design in Italy, or artisan crafts in a South American small town.
 Shoppers may associate some value when comparing you to other teachers because of your experience from being at your unique location.

 Conclusion – Teacher Bios Help Sell Courses